nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_intake_add d/31 Mar 2021 n/tomato c/20 f/35 p/50`

 **Note:** Any nutrient value(s) specified for an existing food item will be overwritten and updated in the food list for future use.
-Older records associated with the food item will retain their original values and is not affected.
+Older food intake record(s) associated with the same food item will retain their original values.

 **Expected output:**